Chan Is Missing

-It is widely recognized as the first Asian-American feature narrative film to gain both theatrical distribution and critical acclaim outside of the Asian American community.
+In 1995, Chan Is Missing was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

 Jo is a taxi driver in Chinatown, San Francisco who, with his nephew Steve, is seeking to purchase a cab license.
 Jo's friend Chan Hung was the go-between for the transaction but has disappeared, taking Jo's money.
 The two men search for Chan by speaking with various Chinatown locals, each of whom has a different impression of Chan's personality and motivations.
 The portrait that is created is incomplete and, at times, contradictory.

 As the mystery behind Chan's disappearance deepens, Jo becomes paranoid that Chan may be involved in the death of a man killed during a "flag-waving incident" between opposing supporters of the People's Republic of China (mainland China) and the Republic of China (Taiwan).

 In the end, Chan remains missing but, through his daughter, returns Jo and Steve's money.
 Jo, holding a photo of Chan where his face is completely obscured, eventually accepts that Chan is an enigma, saying in a voiceover, "here's a picture of Chan Hung but I still can't see him."